truenas/documentation/content/SCALE/Virtualization/CreatingManagingVMsSCALE.md

 * Enter a Hostname, click the Continue button.
 * Enter the root password and re-enter the root password.
 Click the Continue button.
 * Enter a New User name, click the Continue button.
-* Select the uaername for your account (it should already be filled in), click the Continue button.
+* Select the username for your account (it should already be filled in), click the Continue button.
 * Enter and re-enter the password for the user account, then click the Continue button.
 * Choose the time zone, Eastern in this case, and click the Continue button.